About Our Insulated Studs

 The information below is an in-depth examination of the numbers behind our test reports.
 We’ll explain how strength is determined in construction, draw comparisons to traditional materials and describe how you can achieve the best performance from our studs.

-Our panels are made of two major materials: EPS foam and polypropylene plastic.
+Our panels are made of two materials: EPS foam and polypropylene plastic.
 The EPS foam forms the body of the panel and the stud acts like a regular studs when it comes to attaching finish materials, siding, stucco, stone, or cabinets and TVs.
 The embedded studs can be nailed, screwed, and glued.
 The studs do not split, rot, rust, or lose strength over time.

 What metrics are used to determine strength in the InSoFast stud?